Dr Shauna Janssen

 Monographs/ Exhibition Texts

 Author.
 2021.
-“Urban Scenographics and Partial Perspectives in the work of Larissa Fassler.”
-Diana Sherlock, ed.
-(Forthcoming)
+“Urban Scenographics and Performative Mappings of Place in the work of Larissa Fassler.”
+Larissa Fassler Monograph. editor, Diana Sherlock (Forthcoming, Berlin: DISTANZ) EN, DE.

 Co-editor with Dorita Hannah.
+2017.
 PhoneHome: Architecture A/ Part.
 XX Architecture and Urbanism Biennial, “Unpostponable Dialogues.”
+Exhibition catalogue.
 Valparaiso, Chile.
-October- November, 2017.
+EN, ES.

-Author. “‘Fantasy in the Hold’: PhoneHome: Architecture A/ Part”.
-Exhibition catalogue.
-Architecture and Urbanism Biennial 2017.
+Author.
+2017. “‘Fantasy in the Hold’: PhoneHome: Architecture A/ Part”.
+Exhibition text.
+Architecture and Urbanism Biennial.
 Valparaiso, Chile.
+EN, ES.

 Co-editor with Anja Mølle Lindelof.
 Book.
 Performing Institutions: Contestations and Structures of Care.
-Intellect Books.
-(Forthcoming)
+Intellect Books. (under peer-review)

 Participation activities (peer reviewed conferences)

 Theatre Ecologies: Environment, Sustainability, and Politics, conference of the International Federation of Theatre Research, Galway.
-13-18 July 2020.
-Accepted paper, not presented.
-Conference postponed due to COVID-19.
+13-18 July 2021.
+Online.

 Notes from the field: on urban curating, postindustrial ecologies, place, and critical posthumanism